top1944/duckuments/docs/atoms_85_fall2017_projects/11_impicit-coord/10-preliminary-design-document-impicit-coord.md

 * Avoiding traffic waves

-* Intersection coordination logic
+* Intersection coordination

+ * **Detection**: position (bounding box) + pose estimation per bot in FoV.

+ * **Tracking**: trajectory (sequence of pose) estimation per bot tracked, parametrized in time.

+ * **Prediction**: predict bots behavior through intersection by integrating tracking information and rules of the road (no explicit communication allowed).

   * Implement traffic rules

   * Intention of the other car has to be predicted

   * Priority traffic rule: First come first serve.
 Crossings possible without explicit communication

   * Designing Fiducial markers (April tags)

-* Vehicle Detection

- * 2D image space detections (appears and disappears)

- * 3D Bounding box

- * 3D bounding box + orientation (which way it goes)

- * 3D bounding box + orientation + velocity

-* Vehicle Tracking

- * 2D image space tracks (consistent in times)

-* Vehicle Prediction

- * 3D bounding box + orientation + velocity + Position prediction (1, 5, 20)

- * 3D bounding box + orientation + velocity + Position prediction (1, 5, 20) + estimating a policy ("behavior")
+* (Designing a special T intersection with only one stop)

 #### What is out of scope